iarkhanhelsky/pechkin/Readme.md

 Pechkin can make simple request authorization.
-If configuration directory contains `pechkin.htpasswd` file or path to `*.htpasswd` file provided via CLI options pechkin will use it to check Authorization header against it.
-Pechkin check Basic-Auth at the moment.
+If configuration directory contains `pechkin.htpasswd` file or path to `*.htpasswd` file provided via CLI options pechkin will use it to check `Authorization` header against it.
+Pechkin checks only `Basic Auth` at the moment.

 To create `.htpasswd` file one can use `--add-auth` flag to create or update htpasswd file with provided credentials.
 For example